 If human beings have existed but 6,000 years, then the different races had separate beginnings, as Agassiz long since maintained — each race in its own geographical area. . . .
 If the same Adam must be regarded as the progenitor of the Black races, then these races represent a wide-spread degeneracy, which is not only vast and appalling, but must be pronounced eminently improbable. . . .
 The black races, then, are preadamites.

-He further explained that nature had mercifully ushered the inferior dark races into the interior of a vast, impenetrable continent, to shield the unfortunates (and everybody else) from mingling.
+He further explained that nature had mercifully ushered the inferior dark races into the interior of a vast, impenetrable continent, to shield those unfortunates (and everybody else) from mingling.
 He felt it all fit nicely with the "natural law" of "mutual repugnance of the races."

 Sub-Saharan Africans, Winchell insisted, could not have arisen from the same Adam as respectable people like himself and his readers.
 Black people must have had their own Adam.
 The idea of polygeny was not new.
 It had been promoted in an anonymously authored Latin book published in Paris in 1655.
 But while Winchell's casual conviction of the inferiority of the Negro was totally acceptable, his belief in multiple human origins was not.
 It suggested he was an evolutionist after all.

-Science historian David Livingstone has argued that the real outrage of Winchell's argument was that the Adam he proposed for sub-Saharan Africans would have predated the Adam for white people.
+Science historian David Livingstone has argued that what truly outraged Winchell's contemporaries was his argument that the Adam he proposed for sub-Saharan Africans would have predated the Adam for white people.
 In other words, people of color walked the globe first.
 If that was the real source of trouble, then for all his own bigotry, Winchell just might have managed to offend even bigger bigots.

 His departure from Vanderbilt was followed by a noisy fight in newspapers, but the university didn't take him back.
 The defiant Winchell expanded his Preadamites argument in a longer book, published in 1888.